laughingclouds/quizgame/documentation/README.md

 > How is file handling used in this project?
 > What is the use of DBMS in this project?

-We are using an SQLite database instead of file handling to store data.
+- We are using an SQLite database instead of file handling to store data.
 This database is stored locally.
-And we use the ORM
+And we use the ORM provided by the drogon framework to access the database.
+- We use a database to store the different categories of the quiz, and all the questions and their options.
+We store user information such as username and password, and also what questions were already solved by a user.
+- The database has five tables in total, namely:
+	1. **user**
+	2. **option**
+	3. **category**
+	4. **question**
+	5. **solved**